 Recommitment of Current Amana Students & Their Siblings: Parents must complete recommitment forms in December/January to ensure their child's placement for the following academic year.
-Incoming siblings must be included in the registration forms and are guaranteed placement.
+Incoming siblings must be included in the recommitment forms and are guaranteed placement.
 The school may request an optional fee deposit per student on the recommitment form.

-For up-to-date information on admissions, please visit www.amanaacademv.org > Admissions.
+For up-to-date information on admissions, please visit www.amanaacademy.org > Admissions.

-Before & After-School Enrichment Program
+After-School Enrichment Program

-Amana Academy offers both Before and After-School Enrichment Programs (BSEP, ASEP) where our goal is to enhance and extend the already wonderful education children receive at Amana Academy.
+Amana Academy offers After-School Enrichment Programs (ASEP) where our goal is to enhance and extend the already wonderful education children receive at Amana Academy.